xleonardov/rocketchat-via-whatsapp/readme.md

 This solution is helpful for companies looking for centralizing their customer support, as it is very commom to have both a chat widget on the company's website, and users who prefer to use whatsapp as a customer support channel.

-## What this project is not.
-This project is not related to an official WhatsApp message broker, nor do I or anyone involved in this project offer any official message broker service.

 ## Running this project
 To run this project you will need: